 TA Deployment Planner

 Avoid "Velcro TAs".
-Plan strategic, rotational support across three zones to build pupil independence.
+Plan strategic, rotational support across three zones to build learner independence.

 Core Principle